The big gap in vaccination rates across the United States worries health professionals | ExBulletin

-Foxborough, Massachusetts (AP) — This week, a large number of people gathered at the New England Patriots stadium to get their second COVID-19 vaccine in Massachusetts.
-Month.
+Foxborough, Massachusetts — A large number of people gathered at the New England Patriots stadium this week to get their second COVID-19 vaccine in Massachusetts.
+You can open a clinic in less than a month.

 Meanwhile, in Deep South, one of Alabama’s largest clinics closed on Wednesday, and shot demand plummeted, causing other clinics to close within a few weeks.